What Cheese Goes on Pizza?

 Similarly, a cow’s milk cheese provolone has a firm texture.
 A mozzarella/provolone blend is an excellent combination for a flavorful pizza.

-When choosing cheese, remember that a thin layer of oil is ideal for a pizza.
+Remember that a thin layer of oil is ideal for a pizza when choosing cheese.
 An excess of oil will drown the flavors and make the cheese mushy and unpalatable.

 Also, make sure that your cheese is well melted.
 Melting it together helps the toppings to distribute evenly across the pizza and protects it from the cooking process.